k-bosko/predicting_creditworthiness/README.md

 ## Results

-To identify the creditworthy applicants I performed the following steps:
+To identify the creditworthy applicants, I performed the following steps:

 - **Step 1: Preprocessing**
-  - removed certain predictors either due to low variability or no logical connection to the response variable
+  - removed certain predictors either due to low variability or no logical connection with the target

-  Cleanup, format, and blend a wide range of data sources built predictive classification models using Logistic Regression, Decision Tree, Random Forest, and Boosted Model
+  - imputed missing values with median
+  - one-hot encoded the predictors and the target with `pd.get_dummies()`
+  - split the data into training and testing sets with `train_test_split()`

 - **Step 2: Creating a Training and Predicting Pipeline**
+  - initialized and fit classification models:
+    - `DecisionTreeClassifier()`
+    - `RandomForestClassifier()`
+    - `AdaBoostClassifier()`
+  - created `predict_evaluate()` function to predict `X_test` values
+  - evaluated the performance of the three models via `accuracy_score()`, `f1_score()`, `roc_curve()`

 - **Step 3: Improving Results**
+  - performed a grid search optimization via `GridSearchCV(`) for two parameters `n_estimators` and `learning_rate`
+  - made predictions using the unoptimized and optimized model
+  - compared the before-and-after scores (accuracy and F-score) on the testing data

+- **Step 4: Predicting the Creditworthiness**
+  - performed the same data transformations on new loan applicants data as was done on the training set
+  - predicted the creditwothiness using the optimized `RandomForestClassifier()`

-- **Step 4: Extracting Feature Importance**
+- **Step 5: Extracting Feature Importance**
+  - determined the top5 most predictive features using `feature_importances_` attribute

 ## Acknowledgements